 A Slow Response has Horrible Consequences

-Perhaps no data breach has been scrutinized more concerning its lack of response than Equifax, who experienced the largest data breach ever back in 2017.
+Perhaps no data breach has been scrutinized more concerning its lack of response than the Equifax data breach, who experienced the largest data breach ever back in 2017.
 The running total costs of the breach stand at $1.3 billion today.
 These costs include transformational costs concerning its IT and security infrastructure, legal fees, investigative services, government and regulatory costs and more.
 The company’s 2019 first quarter balance sheet listed $82.8 million in technology and security costs arising from the breach as well as $12.5 million in quarterly legal and investigative fees.
 Says one Equifax executive, “The ultimate amount paid on these actions, claims and investigations in excess of the amount already accrued could be material to the company’s consolidated financial condition, results of operations, or cash flows in future periods.”

 Other examples of “what not to do” includes Panera Bread, whose website had been leaking millions of customer records for at least 8 months before the company took any initiative to eradicate it.
 Exposed information included customer names, email and mailing addresses, birthdays and partial credit card numbers.
 The exposure was uncovered by a third party cyber security consultant who contacted Panera, but the information was ignored.
 It wasn’t until the discovery was made public 8 months later that anything was done about it.